OUR U.S. PROJECT

 It’s estimated that between 500 and 700 kids age out of foster care annually in NC.
 We are so thankful for the continued efforts of our State to care for those in foster care and the legislation that is being evaluated regularly.

 We hope to launch our first discipleship program soon, which we call Overture.
 Through it we will be working with youth who have aged out of foster care by partnering with churches and a team of volunteers.
-Implementing this phase of the Overture program is just the beginning and is a huge leap of faith.
+Implementing this phase of the our organization is just the beginning and is a huge leap of faith.

 Will you join us?